ringerH/SmartPulse-FeynnLabs-/README.md

 ## SmartPulse - Customer Analytics dashboard prototype for small businesses
-Code implementation of the prototype product, made as a part of an ML Internship(Feynn Labs)
+Covers EDA, Data Visualization and ML Modelling for the prototype product.

 ## Overview